samipourquoi/endbot/README.md

 Create a discord app by following [this tutorial](https://discordpy.readthedocs.io/en/latest/discord.html).

+Set up a MySQL database using [this tutorial](https://ladvien.com/data-analytics-mysql-localhost-setup/) (don't worry, it is pretty easy!)

 Lastly, activate the Developer mode on Discord to grab necessary IDs, in [this page](https://discordia.me/en/developer-mode).

 # Config file